27 Aug Hitting the Targets: Sales Beacon’s Remote Project Management

 Once there’s a clear understanding of these questions, traditional project managers can start to formulate a strategy and start to execute.

-But then you add virtual to this and you start running into issues, that traditional PMs don’t plan for.
-There can be a ton of hoops to jump through, including shifting strategic priorities and shuffling personnel to cope with.
-A virtual project can be stopped in its tracks if a key stakeholder moves jobs.
+But add virtual or cross-functional to this mix and it is a different ballgame that traditional PMs don’t plan for.
+There can be a ton of hoops to jump through, including shifting strategic priorities, time zones, team accountability and shuffling personnel to cope with.

 Here are some of the snags that we need to plan for as remote project managers: